sarahkbakir/portfolio2/blog/Refrences.md

 ---
 title: 'Learning resources all in one list!'
 date: '2021-10-21'
-skills: 'Javascript React Bootstrap Next.js Material UI'
+skills: 'Links, books and practicing tips'
 ---
 ## Exploring The world of Front end development